Things to see and do in Northern Ireland

 Explore Devenish Island

 A 'holy island' in Lough Erne, Devenish Island in County Fermanagh still bears the remains of an Augustinian monastery, including a church, an abbey and a plethora of old gravestones.
-It's stirring stuff – the island is accessible by ferry from the landing in nearby Trory.
+It's stirring stuff – the island is accessible by ferry from the landing at nearby Trory Point.

 Explore the remains of Dunluce Castle

 Once the seat of the Earls of Antrim, the fiercely picturesque Dunluce Castle sits half-ruined on a coastal crag.
-Its cliff top remains can be explored at will (once you've paid for entry) and crossing the bridge and entering the courtyard, it's surprising to see how large the medieval castle once was.
+Its cliff-top remains can be explored at will (once you’ve paid for entry).
+After crossing the bridge and entering the courtyard, it’s surprising to see how large the medieval castle once was.